 Centrophenoxine is one of the oldest and most studied nootropics available today.
 It was developed in France in 1959.
 Primarily in the search for something to combat age-related cognitive decline.

 Centrophenoxine is a combination of pCPA and DMAE.
-Experience has shown that DMAE can boost acetylcholine levels in the brain.
+Some studies show that DMAE may boost acetylcholine levels in the brain by preventing choline uptake in the peripheral system in the body.
+Thus providing more choline which could be used to synthesize acetylcholine.
 But there’s very little evidence that it can cross the blood-brain barrier. pCPA seems to solve that transport problem.

 Centrophenoxine is water-soluble and quickly enters your brain after you take it.
 Once in your brain, it boosts signal transmission, and protects neurons.

-Centrophenoxine gets to work right away boosting acetylcholine.
+Centrophenoxine gets to work right away by temporarily boosting acetylcholinesterase in parts of the brain.
+This enzyme is needed for the synthesis of acetylcholine.
 And it gets busy clearing cells of free radicals and lipofuscin.

 How does Centrophenoxine feel?